 Input was received from stakeholders during face-to-face meetings held in the spring along with surveys that were shared with all stakeholders.
-Selected members of the Leadership Team worked together June 13th, 14th and 15th to review last year's plan and the data (including Stakeholder surveys) for this year's plan.
+In June of 2023, the Leadership Team worked together to review last year's plan and the data (including Stakeholder surveys) for this year's plan.
 All Leadership Team members were involved in the evaluation of data (Annual State assessments, local screeners, local tests for mastery, and other pertinent data points).
-The plan will be brought back to the school for all faculty and staff to review and to share input as well as shared with school stakeholders for feedback.
-Based on the additional input and feedback, the plan may be revised.
+The plan will be brought back to the school for all faculty and staff to review and to share input.
+The plan will then be shared with school stakeholders for feedback.